apifortress/Bloodhound-templates/afthem_databases/README.md

 Extended example setup demonstrating how to use databases as upstreams for AFtheM.

+Launch the full package by issuing `docker-compose up`

 ## Databases

 The setup installs 3 different databases using Docker, to simplify the understanding and evaluation of the upstreams.